Rome Travel Guide

 Dinner at an upscale restaurant: 30 to 60 euros

-You can pay in Rome either with your debit card or a credit card, or withdraw money.
-Withdrawing money abroad usually costs between 2 and 6 euros, but if you have a credit card that doesn’t charge fees, you won’t pay anything.
+In Rome you can either pay with your debit card or credit card, or withdraw money.
+Withdrawing money abroad usually costs between 2 and 6 euros, or you may have a credit card that doesn’t charge any fees.

 Smaller businesses often do not accept credit cards, especially American Express, because the fees are much more expensive for them.
 So make sure you always have cash on you as well.

 Oh, and it’s not customary to leave a tip in Rome.
 But a lot of tourists still do, and some waiters (who don’t usually earn much) might expect it from you.
 So, leaving a few extra euros wouldn’t hurt.